Joseph Banks Rhine: Reception

 Rhine's results have never been duplicated by the scientific community.

-A number of psychological departments attempted to repeat Rhine's experiments, but failed.
-W. S. Cox (1936) from Princeton University with 132 subjects produced 25,064 trials in a playing card ESP experiment.
+A number of psychological departments attempted to repeat Rhine's experiments but failed.
+W. S. Cox (1936) from Princeton University with 132 subjects produced 25,064 trials in a playing-card ESP experiment.
 Cox concluded "There is no evidence of extrasensory perception either in the 'average man' or of the group investigated or in any particular individual of that group.
 The discrepancy between these results and those obtained by Rhine is due either to uncontrollable factors in experimental procedure or to the difference in the subjects."
 Four other psychological departments failed to replicate Rhine's results.
 The American psychologist James Charles Crumbaugh attempted to repeat Rhine's findings over a long period without success.
 Crumbaugh wrote:

 At the time [1938] of performing the experiments involved I fully expected that they would yield easily all the final answers.
 I did not imagine that after 28 years I would still be in as much doubt as when I had begun.
 I repeated a number of the then current Duke techniques, but the results of 3,024 runs [one run consists of twenty-five guesses] of the ESP cards as much work as Rhine reported in his first book-were all negative.
 In 1940 I utilized further methods with high school students, again with negative results.

-It was revealed that Rhine's experiments into extrasensory perception (ESP) contained methodological flaws.
+It was charged that Rhine's experiments into extrasensory perception (ESP) contained methodological flaws.
 The psychologists Leonard Zusne and Warren Jones have written that "the keeping of records in Rhine’s experiments was inadequate.
 Sometimes, the subject would help with the checking of his or her calls against the order of cards.
 In some long-distance telepathy experiments, the order of the cards passed through the hands of the percipient before it got from Rhine to the agent."
-The card-guessing method used in the Rhine experiments contained flaws that did not rule out the possibility of sensory leakage.
-Today, researchers discount the first decade of Rhine's work with Zener cards.
-Stimulus leakage or cheating could account for all his findings.
-Slight indentations on the backs of cards revealed the symbols embossed on card faces.
-Subjects could see and hear the experimenter, and note subtle but revealing facial expressions or changes in breathing.
 According to Terence Hines:The methods the Rhines used to prevent subjects from gaining hints and clues as to the design on the cards were far from adequate.
 In many experiments, the cards were displayed face up, but hidden behind a small wooden shield.
 Several ways of obtaining information about the design on the card remain even in the presence of the shield.
 For instance, the subject may be able sometimes to see the design on the face-up card reflected in the agent’s glasses.
 Even if the agent isn’t wearing glasses it is possible to see the reflection in his cornea.